 The Miners had a first team All-Conference USA player (Vince Hunter) as well as the league's Defensive Player of the Year in Julian Washburn.
 Hunter led C-USA in rebounding (9.3 rpg) with 13 double-doubles, and Cedrick Lang was first in field goal percentage (.620).
 UTEP became the first team to lead C-USA in field goal percentage in back-to-back years (.465 in 2013-14, .466 in 2014-15).

-Cantu spent the previous 12 seasons at USC as an assistant coach, associate head coach and most recently interim head coach.
+Cantu spent the previous 12 seasons at USC as an assistant coach, associate head coach and interim head coach.
 During that time the Trojans had four other head coaches, including Floyd from 2005-09.
 Cantu served as interim head coach for the final 15 games of the 2012-13 season.
 USC finished 9-9 in Pac-12 play including wins at UCLA (Pac-12 champion) and over no. 11 Arizona (Sweet 16 team) at home.
 Under Cantu's leadership, the Trojans beat five teams that advanced to either the NCAA Tournament or the NIT.
 He was selected the Pac-12 Coach of the Week twice during his brief tenure as head coach.

 Cantu was also USC's interim head coach for a Pac-10 Tournament semifinal game versus no. 15 Arizona in 2011.